This is the most complete guide that shows you how to start a blog on the WordPress platform.

 - Much higher earning potential than affiliate marketing or display advertising

 Conclusion: Always Do More & Work Harder

 I really hope that you made it all the way down here to the bottom.
 If you did, you are on your way to doing something amazing.
 You searched “how to start a blog”.
-And, I have showed you in great detail exactly how to do that from start to finish.
+And, I have shown you in great detail exactly how to do that from start to finish.